Patriotic Places & Historical Spaces

 Evening | Enjoy dinner at The Boat House at Confluence Park, the only waterfront restaurant with a view of the downtown Columbus skyline.

 Morning | Visit the Motts Military Museum, dedicated to preserving the memory of all individuals that served in the United States military.

 Lunch | Head out to lunch at The 94th Aero Squadron, a themed restaurant full of military memorabilia and aviation relics depicting the times of the WWI and WWII eras.
 Enjoy a dramatic view of the arriving and departing traffic at John Glenn Columbus International Airport.

 Afternoon | Experience the “Great War” in a new way, through a special display commemorating the centennial of the United States entering World War I at the Ohio History Center.

 Spend the rest of the day in Old Worthington, a historic neighborhood founded in 1803 by New England settlers.
 Stroll the sidewalks of Worthington, then pick from hundreds of fragrances before pouring your own custom-scented candle at Penn & Beech Candle Co.
-Enjoy dinner at restaurants such as The Whitney House, Le Chatelaine or Mozart’s.
+Enjoy dinner at restaurants such as The Whitney House or Le Chatelaine.

 Morning | Herlich Willkommen!
 A hearty welcome to German Village, Columbus’ premier downtown neighborhood and one of the preeminent historic districts in the United States.
 After touring the district, take a little time to stretch your legs and explore the retail shops.
 The Book Loft, one of the largest independent book stores in the country, offers 32 rooms of bargain-priced books.
 Or visit Helen Winnemore’s, the oldest store of its kind in the United States, which features usable, wearable art handcrafted in America.